 History of Martin Luther King Day Holiday

-The holiday for Martin Luther King Day was enacted by Congress and signed into federal law in 1983.
-The holiday was to commemorate the birthday of Martin Luther King, Jr and was to be held annually on the third Monday in January.
+In 1983 Congress enacted a federal law creating a holiday for Martin Luther King Day.
+The holiday commemorates the birthday of Martin Luther King, Jr and occurs annually on the third Monday in January.

 Martin Luther King, Jr was a civil rights leader and activist who famously used nonviolent methods to protest racial discrimination in America.
 Proposals for a holiday in his name sprung up almost immediately after his 1968 assassination.